fgmourao/Vital-signs-Monitor/README.md

 ## Wi-Fi Dashboard

-The ESP8266 creates a Wi-Fi access point (`SSID: RODENT_MONITOR`) and serves an HTML dashboard at `http://192.168.4.1`.
+The ESP8266 creates a Wi-Fi access point (`SSID: Vital_Signs_Web_Monitor`) and serves an HTML dashboard at `http://192.168.4.1`.
 A WebSocket server on port 81 forwards the 100 Hz JSON stream to connected browsers.
+The browser applies the same respiratory signal conditioning as the Python DAQ (mV conversion, DC removal, polarity correction).

 Multi-client dispatch:
 - **Primary client** (first to connect): receives every packet → 100 Hz